 The only difference between the Wise and the Foolish was that the five Wise Virgins took with them an extra vessel filled with oil.
 If you had been looking on at this scene, you would not have seen two groups; you would only have seen one group of ten virgins, and you might not even have noticed that some carried an extra vessel while others did not.

 Consider how similar the Wise and Foolish were.
-They all knew (1) the bridegroom was coming, (2) when he would arrive, (3) where to meet him (4) lamps would be needed, and finally, as a fifth similarity, they all grew tired and fell asleep.
+They all knew (1) the bridegroom was coming, (2) when he would arrive, (3) where to meet him (4) lamps would be needed, and (5) they all grew tired and fell asleep.

 The fact that the Wise Virgins took an extra vessel filled with oil along with their lamps shows that they were thinking something that the Foolish were not thinking – and their thinking had to do with the bridegroom.